Online Group Research Seminar

 This type of program is designed for a wide range of students, from high school students to graduate students.
 We accommodate students with different needs and motives.
-Some might be intellectually interested in the subjects and researching, some want to be able to list these extra programs in their resume, others simply would like to experience a Western style classroom.
+Some might be intellectually interested in the subjects and research, some want to be able to list these extra programs in their resume, and others simply would like to experience a Western-style classroom.
 And many of these students are captivated by being taught by professors from high-status overseas universities.

 What will students learn?

-GEC Academy comprises a wide variety of fields, including physics, mathematics, computer science, artificial intelligence, business, social science, humanities and so on.
-While, different programs focus on distinct topics, they have very similar structure.
+GEC Academy comprises a wide variety of fields, including physics, mathematics, computer science, artificial intelligence, business, social science, humanities, and so on.
+While different programs focus on distinct topics, they share a very similar structure.

-During the program, students will first learn the fundamental/ advanced information, concepts or theories about a particular topic.
-At the same time, students will be introduced to the language of research, ethical principles and challenges, the elements of the research process, fundamentals of different research methods.
+During the program, students will be introduced to necessary information, concepts, or theories about a particular topic they would need to comprehend before doing any research.
+At the same time, students will be introduced to the language of research, ethical principles, and challenges, the elements of the research process, fundamentals of different research methods.
 After students achieve sufficient knowledge, they will then start on their group projects, learning by practicing.
 By the end of the program, students are expected to develop not only knowledge and understanding about a specific topic, but also research skills in general.